Photo Credit:

 Paragraph structure

-Going down the hierarchy of structure we have: sections, section structure, and then paragraphs.
-Paragraph structure is another very common mistake in academic writing.
-Here’s what goes wrong: Students write very short paragraphs: random line breaks are placed in the middle of a topic.
-Within a paragraph, the sentence order is not very effective.
-At the end of the paragraph, students forget to link the topic of the paragraph to the paper at large.
+• Within a paragraph, the sentence order is not very effective.
+Students forget to link the topic of the paragraph to the paper at large at the end of the paragraph.
 You may have in your head why that information is relevant, but you need to explain to the reader why, for instance, the description of a particular problem is important for the thesis.

 Style and tone